Skip to content

 Linking climate change and flooding

-These are not arcane computer model predictions, but real events leading to huge economic losses — directly observed evidence of climate change.
-This shows us that the impacts of climate change are real, are happening today, and are getting worse.
+These are not arcane computer model predictions, but real, current events leading to human suffering and huge economic losses — directly observed evidence of climate change that is happening today, and getting worse.

 What are the health consequences of extreme precipitation and flooding?